 Several airlines provide great flights to Thailand; however, there are few, if any, carriers in America with direct flights.
 The more than 8,600-mile flight can take up to 24 hours, depending on your carrier, so you want to make sure you have a comfortable journey.
 I used and would recommend Chinese-based Cathay Pacific for my trip.
 Buying my economy-class ticket about eight months before my trip, I was able to get an affordable rate.
 Cathay Pacific offers comfortable seats in economy class, along with Wi-Fi and entertainment screens at every seat and some great meal options.
 My flight from Newark to Bangkok was a total of 18 hours, including a short layover in Hong Kong.

 Where to stay

 Thailand has a several affordable hotels with four- and five-star ratings.
 In Bangkok, I stayed at the Park Century Hotel.
-The four-star, 24-story hotel is around $60 to $70 a night, with spectacular views of the city, and it is near public transportation, shopping and food options.
+The four-star, 24-story hotel is around $60 to $70 a night, with spectacular views of the city, and is near public transportation, shopping and food options.
 The hotel includes wonderful restaurants, bars and cafes.
-However, the crown jewel of the hotel is that rooftop pool, which serves a relaxing escape from the hustle and bustle of Bangkok.
+However, the crown jewel of the hotel is the rooftop pool, which serves a relaxing escape from the hustle and bustle of Bangkok.

-In Phuket, high-quality affordable hotels abound near and on the islands beautiful beaches.
+In Phuket, high-quality affordable hotels are near and on the islands beautiful beaches.
 I stayed at the Burasari Phuket Hotel, just one block away from Patong Beach.
 The hotel will run you approximately $100 a night and includes updated, stylish rooms.
 Some rooms are adjacent to the hotel’s pools, allowing guests to swim out or lounge poolside.
 Capturing Thailand’s rich culture in its decor, Burasari is just a short walk from food, shopping and access to popular excursions.